QubitPi/management-blogs/docs/_posts/2022-08-08-evaluating-hypothesis.md

 <!--more-->

-* TOC
-{:toc}

 Estimating the accuracy of a hypothesis is relatively straightforward when data is plentiful.
 However, when we must learn a hypothesis and estimate its future accuracy given only a limited set of data, two key difficulties arise

-1. (Bias) _The observed accuracy of the learned hypothesis over the training examples is often a poor estimator of its accuracy over future examples_.
+1. (Bias in the estimate) _The observed accuracy of the learned hypothesis over the training examples is often a poor estimator of its accuracy over future examples_.
 This is especially likely when the learner considers a very rich hypothesis space, enabling it to overfit the training examples.
 To obtain an unbiased estimate of future accuracy, we typically test the hypothesis on some set of test examples chosen independently of the training examples and the hypothesis.
-2. (Variance) The measured accuracy can vary from the true accuracy, depending on the makeup of the particular set of test examples.
+2. (Variance in the estimate) The measured accuracy can vary from the true accuracy, depending on the makeup of the particular set of test examples.
 The smaller the set of test examples, the greater the expected variance

 The literature on statistical tests for hypotheses is very large.
 This post provides an _introductory overview_ that focuses only on the issues most directly relevant to learning, evaluating, and comparing hypotheses.
 The rest may be dedicated to future posts.

+* TOC
+{:toc}

 Estimating Hypothesis Accuracy
 ------------------------------